 Good financial management is also just as important during your tenancy, and if you are in a position where finances become an issue, and as a result rent payments could be affected, good communication between yourself and our financial department can reduce a lot of the stress that such issues can bring on.

 A few months before your fixed term tenancy is due to terminate, we will contact you to ask what your plans are, and whether or not you wish to renew your tenancy.
 If you have enjoyed your home so much that you want to stay, then we will contact the landlord and negotiate renewal terms on your behalf.
 Subject to their agreement, we will either let the tenancy move onto a periodic tenancy, or we will draw up a new fixed term tenancy for you to sign.
-If the latter is the case, a new tenancy signing fee will be applicable, which will be 50% of the fee you paid initially.

 If you decide to move out of your home at the end of your tenancy, we will arrange a mutual time to visit you at the property in order to complete a Check-Out.
 This will take the form of another Conditional Report, similar to that of your Check-In, whereby we will inspect each room and note down any damages or disrepair which may need attention.